High School to College Programs

 • Dual Credit: Through our partnership with high schools, we provide college-level courses in high school classrooms, allowing students to earn dual college and high school credit.

-• Pre-College Experience: These are normally offered in the summer as Summer Institutes.
-These are intense short periods to earn college credits in a particular field of study like Maker-neering: Engineering, STEM focused: Biology, Psychology, Communications/Journalism, or Criminal Justice.
+• Pre-College Experience: These are offered in the summer as the Summer Institutes.
+Intense short periods (2 weeks) to earn college credits in fields like Maker-neering, STEM, Psychology, Communications/Journalism, or Criminal Justice.

 Benefits